antvis/G2/site/docs/manual/core/coordinate.en.md

 ### Radial

-You can also use interval mark and radial coordinate systems to draw Yujue charts.
+You can also use interval mark and radial coordinate systems to draw radial charts.

 ```js | ob
 (() => {